 As well as being environmentally responsible, mills must also ensure they and their suppliers are socially responsible.
 For instance, independent auditors must verify that mills are not using forced or child labour, pay and treat their staff fairly, and must not discriminate on any grounds.
 They must also be responsible neighbours, communicating proactively with their local communities.
 Certified feed mills are required to conduct Due Diligence on their supply chains to adhere to these principles as well, ensuring an impact in areas where the risk of these issues are more prevalent.

-The Feed Standard was launched on 15 June 2021 and is currently in a 14-month ‘effective period’, allowing auditors, feed manufacturers and their suppliers to familiarise themselves with the Standard and prepare for certification.
-Following this period, the Standard will become effective on September 1 2022, when feed mills become eligible for certification.
+The Feed Standard was launched on 15 June 2021 and is currently in an ‘effective period’, allowing auditors, feed manufacturers and their suppliers to familiarise themselves with the Standard and prepare for certification.
+Following the release of the Feed CAR & RUoC on July 14th 2022 there will be a 6 month implementation time period which means the Standard and assurance documents will become effective on January 14th 2023 and feed mills will become eligible for certification.
 Farms will then have 24 months to switch to ASC compliant feed in order to continue meeting the ASC Farm Standards.

 Please see the Feed standard documentation for further information on certification documentation and timelines.